bbauska/W3Cx-4of5-thru-May-2024/README.md

 ```

 This method is fine, but  you will not be able to attach
-multiple *listener* functions.
+multiple <i>listener</i> functions.
 If you need to do this, use the version
 shown below.

 <h4>Method #3: register a callback to the event listener with the addEventListener method (preferred  method)